 Not necessarily.
 Lenders handle origination fees in different ways, and that has a bearing on the APR.
 For example, the origination fee on a federal student loan is deducted from the loan disbursement up front, which keeps the fee out of the APR calculation.
 That deduction means that you don’t receive the full amount you borrowed, but you are still responsible for paying the full amount back.

 Private lenders that charge an origination fee may add it to the principal loan amount and charge interest on it over the life of the loan.
 This fee and any others that a lender charges must be listed in the loan disclosure documents.

-When I’m Shopping for a Loan, Should I Look at Interest Rate or APR—or Both?
+When Shopping for a Loan, Should I Look at Interest Rate, APR, or Both?

 The benefit of the APR is that it can give you a more apples-to-apples comparison of loan costs.
-If you just compare straight interest rates, you could miss the big picture in terms of the total cost of the loan, and sometimes those additional fees can make a big impact.
+If you just compare straight interest rates, you can miss the big picture in terms of the total cost of the loan.
+Sometimes those additional fees can make a big impact.

 However, even the APR doesn’t always tell the whole story.
-As mentioned above, the APR on a federal student loan doesn’t include the origination fee, which, in some cases, is pretty significant.
-For example, the current interest rate on a Direct PLUS loan (disbursed on or after 10/1/20 and before 10/1/22) is 6.28%, but the loan origination fee is a hefty 4.228%.
+As mentioned above, the APR on a federal student loan doesn’t include the origination fee, which can be pretty significant.
+For example, the current interest rate on a Direct PLUS loan (disbursed on or after 7/1/22 and before 7/1/23) is 7.54%, but the loan origination fee is a hefty 4.228%.

-SoFi Private Student Loans are available for undergraduate students, graduate and professional school students, and parents or sponsors of college students.
-With no fees, competitive interest rates, and flexible repayment plans, there are several options for different budgets.
+SoFi Private Student Loans are available for undergraduate, graduate, and professional school students, and parents or sponsors of college students.
+With no fees, competitive interest rates, and flexible repayment plans, there are a range of options for different budgets.
 For current borrowers who want to refinance an existing student loan, SoFi takes the same no-fee approach with low fixed- or variable-rate loan options.

 SoFi Private Student Loans